ostifede02/CoreXY/README.md

 # CoreXY

 This is a project building and programming a coreXY robot.
-The code in C++ runs on a Arduino UNO and comunicates with the laptop via serial comunication (UART).

 The python script reads a gcode file and send each line to the Arduino via UART comunication.
 For each line a checksum is implemented, in order to guarantee that the gcode has no errors.
 In case of failed comunication, the command instruction is sent again.
 The Arduino controls the two stepper motors.
 The stepper are controlled with custom algorithms, since the two stepper have to rotate at different speeds, more precisely they have to make different numbers of revolutions in the same time frame, so that the robot "head" can also move diagonal.
 The time between each step is not linear, but it is the image of a bezier curve, in order to make the stepper accelerate and decelerate at the same ratio between both stepper.